deephaven/examples/fit/README.md

 Some of the most interesting use cases for this data are to be able to correlate the data with other sources of interest to you.

 The first step is importing many fit files to compare:
-* todays heart rate with last months heart rate
+* Today's heart rate with last month's heart rate.
 * average heart rate last week/month
 * heart rate at different points during the day (morning, lunch, bedtime)
 * correlate live heart rate data, with past heart rate data from your fit files: see`tickingHeartRate` for ideas on getting started with live heart rate data.